suriyadeepan/suriyadeepan.github.io/_posts/2016-06-07-flask-intro.markdown

 ##
 {% endhighlight %}

-*require_auth()* is a decorator which takes the function *secret_page()* as input and returns a replacement function.
+*require_auth( )* is a decorator which takes the function *secret_page( )* as input and returns a replacement function.
 To put it simply, we check if the user is already authenticated.
 If he is, *index.html* is rendered.
 If not, we ask for user credentials (username and password).
-If username and password match our ours (*check_auth()* takes care of it), we render *index.html*, else we show a *401 response* (see *authenticate()*).
+If username and password match ours (*check_auth( )* takes care of it), we render *index.html*, else we show a *401 response* (see *authenticate( )*).

 This tutorial covers the bare essentials of Flask.
 To learn more, go to [Discover Flask](https://github.com/realpython/discover-flask) that contains video tutorials covering pretty much everything in Flask.
 Also follow this [thread](https://discuss.fsftn.org/t/event-training-session-on-flask-python/742) for more Flask resources.

 As always, you are welcome to leave a comment below.